MicrosoftDocs/azure-docs/articles/azure-web-pubsub/reference-functions-bindings.md

 ### Return response

 `WebPubSubTrigger` will respect customer returned response for synchronous events of `connect` and user event `message`.
 Only matched response will be sent back to service, otherwise, it will be ignored.
+Besides, `WebPubSubTrigger` return object supports users to `SetState()` and `ClearStates()` to manage the metadata for the connection.
+And our extension will help merge the results from return value with the original ones from request `ConnectionContext` for users.
+Value in existing key will be overwrite and value in new key will be added.

 | Return Type | Description | Properties |
 |---------|---------|---------|